aididalam/CodeIgniter-Google-Calendar/README.md

 `composer require google/apiclient:^2.11`
 - Download this library by [clicking here](https://github.com/aididalam/CodeIgniter-Google-Calendar/archive/refs/tags/v1.zip "clicking here")
 - Extract the library to your project folder.
-- Open Application/config/gcalander.php file
+- Open Application/config/gcalendar.php file
-- Add Calander ID and Json File Location (which you downloaded when you were generating Service account in the first step) .
+- Add calendar ID and Json File Location (which you downloaded when you were generating Service account in the first step) .
 (I recomend you to put the JSON file in calendarData Folder)
 ```php
 $config['calendarId'] = "CALENDAR_ID";